-Initial organization, passed survey through deemed CHAP Accreditation visit two months ago.
+The initial organization passed survey through deemed CHAP Accreditation visit two months ago.
+Their current census is 30.
+The leadership consists of a non-clinical administrator, a clinical director new to hospice with managerial experience in home health.
+Contracts are in place for short-term inpatient care, and respite services.

-Current census - 30

-Has contract in place for short term inpatient care, and respite services.

-Administrator is non-clinical; Clinical Director is new to hospice but has managerial experience in home health.

 Staff consists of 4 RN case managers, MSW who also fulfills role of volunteer coordinator, Chaplain who also fulfills role of Bereavement Coordinator, 4 hospice aides.
 Medical Director is contracted.